 The quantitative data contained in this report focuses on consulting done by mid- and large-sized consulting firms (those with more than 50 consultants) and typically includes work they have carried out for mid- and large-sized clients-what we at Source call "big consulting".
 It therefore reflects the "addressable" market for the majority of mid- and large-sized consulting firms; we don't try to track the long, thin tail of work done by very small firms for very small clients, nor the contractor market, as most readers of this report would not seek or be able to compete with this part of the market.
-Our analysts work out the addressable size of the market through desk research, identifying the number of firms that meet our criteria, and extrapolating from that to reach a figure for the market as a whole.
+Our analysts work out the addressable size of the market through desk research, identifying the number of firms that meet our criteria and extrapolating from that to reach a figure for the market as a whole.

 Using this definition, Source has built a bottom-up model of the global consulting market from the information we get from consulting firms and our own research, and we use it to size the industry and its growth rates.
 This is based on our global model which contains detailed data about almost 1,600 firms, plus higher level estimates about a further 400,000 firms, all with more than 50 consultants apiece, in addition to primary research carried out by Source analysts.

-Please note that our 2015 baseline figures have changed a little since last year, as we have refined and implemented improvements to our research methods.
-We are happy to provide subscribers with a restated set of 2015 baseline figures should this be of interest.
+Please note that our 2014 baseline figures have changed a little since last year, as we have refined and implemented improvements to our research methods.
+In particular, we have adjusted the ratio between each service line in the cybersecurity market as a result of new research coming to light in this space and changes in the market.
+We are happy to provide subscribers with a restated set of 2014 baseline figures should this be of interest.